davecparker/code12/Doc/Java.md

 ```

 #### Notes
-A procedure call is the most common programming construct.
+A function call is the most common programming construct.
 It is essentially a command for the program to do something.
 The command has a name (for example `ct.circle`)
 followed by a list of input values in parentheses, and at the